snowplow/snowplow-ecommerce-tracking-accelerator/content/visualization/_index.md

     style id4 fill:#f5f5f5,stroke:#333,stroke-width:1px
 {{</mermaid >}}

-Use Streamlit to visualize your Snowplow Ecommerce data to make it easier to identify patterns and trends in your data.
+Use Streamlit to visualize your Snowplow E-commerce data to make it easier to identify patterns and trends in your data.